craftercms/docs/source/.new-ia/by-role/architect/availablility.rst

 Availability
 ============

+Crafter CMS supports geo-distributed deployments with multiple data-centers per geography making the uptime of the delivery tier near 100%.
+Traffic to the content delivery system flows to the nearest healthy data-center providing speed and availability.

 Availability can be divided into High-Availability (HA) and Disaster Recovery (DR).
 Since CrafterCMS is two separate subsystems, delivery and authoring, then will describe HA and DR in the context of content delivery and then in the context of content authoring.